NOAA-GFDL/FRE-NCtools/README.md

 Ocean Model Grid Generator script and all python dependencies.

 ## Contributing to NCTools

-GFDL encourages contributions from external parties.
-This includes bug fixes, enhancements to existing code, and even entire external projects as submodules for distribution and installation along with NCTools.
+The CNTools project encourages contributions from external parties.
+This includes from bug fixes and  enhancements to existing code, to adding entire external projects as submodules for distribution and installation long with NCTools.
 Contribution requirements include :
  * The passing of existing unit tests when they are run in the CI system.
  * The (potential) addition of unit tests when adding new functionality.
- * For external projects, their unit tests should be run on the
- * external CI system.
+ * For external projects, unit tests may be required and the unit tests should be run on the external CI system.

- Additionally, NCTools is distributable via the Spack package manager, and consequently the NCTools team will need to be able to compile and distribute via Spack any submodules.
-To that end the dependencies  of the external projects have the same requirement, and contributers are encouraged to contribute Spack recipes for their projects.
+ Additionally, since NCTools is distributable via the Spack package manager, the NCTools team will need to be able to compile and distribute via Spack any submodules and their dependencies.
+Contributors are encouraged to provide Spack recipes for their projects.

 ## Cloning and submodules
 The NCTools github repository contains Ocean Model Grid Generator's repository